 In 1951, J.D.
 Salinger's The Catcher in the Rye changed the face of teen fiction.
 The book's protagonist, Holden Caulfield, became the archetype for the young adult hero for generations to come.
 But the landscape of young adult literature nowadays has changed.
 It's evolved into one of our most popular genres.

-Some may think a YA novel is easy to write.
-After all, what's so complicated about writing a hero within the age range of 12-18?
-Their lives seem simple enough even writers with very little experience can produce a novel worthy of praise.
+Some may think young adult (YA) novels are easy to write.
+After all, what's so complicated about a hero within the age range of 12 and 18?
+Their lives seem simple enough.
+Even writers with very little experience can produce a novel worthy of praise.
 Right?

-3. Talk to actual young adults.
+3. Talk to Actual Young Adults

-5. Define a motivation for the character.
+5. Define a Motivation for Your Character

 An essential detail some YA writers seem to forget is backstory.
 For character development to happen, you need to give them a motivation, a reason why they do the things they do.
 This motivation is the reason behind their reaction to situations.
 Don't give them good dialogue just because it sounds pretty.
 There must be a motivation for why they say the things they say and why they do the things they do.
 A character can't say they're complicated simply because it sounds good on paper.
 Show the backstory that makes it so.